30 Most Haunted Places in the World

 This 12th-century inn is one of the oldest in the western world.
-It is believed to have once been a pagan burial ground, and boasts that it is haunted by more than 20 spirits, including ghost children, a pagan high priestess, and an incubus (not the band).
+It is believed to have once been a pagan burial ground, and boasts that it is haunted by more than 20 spirits, including ghost children and a pagan high priestess.

 Port Arthur, Australia

 There are many ghost tours around Port Arthur to satisfy worldly ghost hunters.
-The Tasmanian town was an 18th-century convict settlement, and a hotbed of paranormal activity.
+The Tasmanian town was an 18th-century convict settlement, and now it's a hotbed of paranormal activity.

 The Queen Mary, Long Beach, California